 Lessons from Ruth

-God can turn tragedy into triumph.
+•God can turn tragedy into triumph.
 Famine, living in a foreign and hostile land, and death were the beginning of Naomi and Ruth’s story.
-But Ruth was faithful to God and showed herself as a loving and loyal daughter-in-law.
-She could have returned to her own family, but chose to help and care for Naomi instead.
+But Ruth was a strong woman, faithful to God, and showed herself as a loving and loyal daughter-in-law.
+She could have returned to her own family, but chose to help and care for Naomi with unwavering loyalty.

 What characteristics of Ruth do you want to develop in your own life?